 Both Lean and Agile offer a set of principles that can be applied to software development to help ensure the right product is delivered as quickly and efficiently as possible.
 While this post has compared and contrasted Lean and Agile, it’s important to note that their core principles are not mutually exclusive.
 Organizations can be both Lean and Agile in their approach to software development.

-A strong development team will choose from among the Lean and Agile principles which apply best to the team, goals, and the specific project being developed – just one step in the complete new product development journey that goes from idea to market commercialization.
+A strong development team will choose between lean vs agile depending on its goals and the specific project being developed.
+It is just one step in the complete new product development journey that goes from idea to market commercialization.

 The biggest product management challenge is resource alignment.
 Team sizes are always changing and frequently lopsided.
 Some weeks you have plenty of design bandwidth and no iOS, others you have no design and all iOS. – Ethan Hollinshead, Senior Product Manager at Strava